hyperledger/indy-node/docs/node-state-diagnostic-tools.md

 The following is a simple but hopefully a common workflow for using these tools.
 ## Steps
 ### Step #1 - Configure recording
-Add USE_WITH_STACK to indy_config.py and set to the value to 1 (numeric value, NOT a String).
+Add STACK_COMPANION to indy_config.py and set to the value to 1 (numeric value, NOT a String).

 The value 0 will DISABLE recording.